Skip to main content

 tip

-You can also call the Collections API directly from the CLI.
+You can also call the Collections API directly from the CLI, without using a Workflow.
 See the CLI Collections Guide

-Remember that a Collection must be created from the Admin page before it can be used!
+Remember that a Collection must be created from the Settings page before it can be used!

 For a single job